mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

 very much a good fit for modelling as knowledge in RDF give both formats close association to XML.

-# Knowledge Engine Postioning And Architecture
+# Knowledge Engine Positioning And Architecture

-Below shows the basic postioning of the Knowledge Engine in any OSS system.
-As you can see we believe the Knowledge Engine is at the heart of any decision making process.
+Below shows the basic positioning of the Knowledge Engine in any OSS system.
+As you can see the Knowledge Engine is at the heart of any decision making process.

 Key to this is the ability to consume and connect data from multiple different